Florida's Clean Energy Role

 Florida, also known as the “Sunshine State”, is rapidly becoming a state that welcomes clean and renewable energy sources.
 There are many different types of companies driving this change — from utilities to retailers and developers looking to power their facilities with solar and other renewable resources as they build.

-Newly elected Governor Ron DeSantis recently signed an executive order calling for new environmental policies, the appointment of a chief science officer, banning fracking and offshore oil drilling, and creating a resiliency office to prepare coastal cities for sea level rise.
-In a recent article on energy policy, the Governor said, “I am supportive of programs that will provide Floridians with greater access to affordable, clean energy which will help propel the State to a healthier future.”
+Upon getting elected, Governor Ron DeSantis signed an executive order calling for new environmental policies, the appointment of a chief science officer, banning fracking and offshore oil drilling, and creating a resiliency office to prepare coastal cities for sea level rise.
+Regarding energy policy, the Governor said, “I am supportive of programs that will provide Floridians with greater access to affordable, clean energy which will help propel the State to a healthier future.”

 In recent years, Florida’s policy makers have been supportive of efforts that take a “business-oriented” approach to encouraging clean energy proliferation in Florida.
 They have placed items on the ballot to reduce property taxes for consumers and businesses that provide upgrades to their property to include renewable energy.
 With these recent successes, there are a growing number of legislators who want to see Florida diversify its energy mix.